-- The Lodge is built on stilts five feet above ground to minimize impacts of annual flooding of the Kinabatangan River and keep insects, animals, and reptiles out of the rooms.
-Hornbill boardwalk is built on stilts and is covered for added protection from falling rotting branches.
-The two elephant passes (unique to SRL) provided along the boardwalk were built to allow for the migration of Borneo Pygmy elephants through the property.
+- The Lodge is built on stilts five feet above ground to minimize impacts of flooding of the Kinabatangan River and keep insects, animals, and reptiles out of the rooms.
+Hornbill boardwalk is built on stilts and is covered for added protection from falling rotting branches while Kari and Attenborough boardwalks are open for better wildlife viewing.

-- An open concept is adopted for the Gecko lounge, Gomantong Hall, and Melapi restaurant to allow for unrestrained air circulation and ventilation, thus minimizing the use of fans.
+- An open concept is adopted for the Gecko lounge and Melapi restaurant to allow for unrestrained air circulation and ventilation, thus minimizing the use of air-conditioners.

-- The Lodge is built with local hardwood species, including Belian (Borneo ironwood), for stilts and pillars.
-Belian, Merbau and Selangan Batu for open decks and balconies; Nyatoh for room furniture and fixtures.
+- The Lodge is built with local hardwood species, including Belian (Borneo ironwood) for stilts, boardwalks, open decks and pillars; mangrove for railings; Merbau and Selangan Batu for covered decks and balconies; Nyatoh for room furniture and fixtures.

-- If possible we try to provide employment opportunities for the local community.
-The jetty, plank walks, open deck, wall panelling, wooden benches, and deck tables/chairs are all testimony of their capabilities.80% of our staff are locals.
-Senior staff were recruited from outside to transfer their skills to the locals and to help provide consistent services.
+- Senior staff were recruited from outside to transfer their skills to the locals and to help provide consistent services.
 Most of the local staff could not speak English when they joined us.
 In response we have instituted training and brought in overseas tourism student interns to help them understand different cultures and needs of the tourists, to develop communication skills, and speak English.
-A few staff has been sent for nature guide training.
+A few staff have been sent for nature guide training.
 We hope we have trained them to run the Lodge to your expectations and maximized their natural ability as wildlife spotters for the river cruises and jungle walks.

 - The management also encourages ongoing personal development including book reading and a mentoring program that provides leadership training for local staff.